Judy Garland: 1935–1938: Early years at Metro-Goldwyn-Mayer

-In September 1935, Louis B. Mayer asked songwriter Burton Lane to go to the Orpheum Theater in downtown Los Angeles to watch the Garland Sisters' vaudeville act and to report to him.
+In September 1935 Louis B. Mayer asked songwriter Burton Lane to go to the Orpheum Theater in downtown Los Angeles to watch the Garland Sisters' vaudeville act and to report back to him.
 A few days later, Garland and her father were brought for an impromptu audition at Metro-Goldwyn-Mayer Studios in Culver City.
 Garland performed "Zing!
 Went the Strings of My Heart" and "Eli, Eli," a Yiddish song written in 1896 and regularly performed in vaudeville.
 The studio immediately signed Garland to a contract with MGM, presumably without a screen test, though she had made a test for the studio several months earlier.
-The studio did not know what to do with her; aged 13, she was older than the traditional child star, but too young for adult roles.
+The studio did not know what to do with her; aged 13, she was older than the traditional child star but too young for adult roles.